Dr Tania Saeed is Associate Professor of Sociology at the School of Humanities and Social Sciences.

 Saeed, T. (2019).
 Islamophobia and the Muslim Student: Disciplining the Intellect, Published.
 I. Awan and I. Zempi (Eds.), The Routledge International Handbook of Islamophobia, Routledge.

 Saeed, T. (2018).
-Islamophobia in Higher Education: Muslim students and the, Published.
+Islamophobia in Higher Education: Muslim students and the 'Duty of Care', Published.
 J. Arday and H. S. Mirza (Eds.), Dismantling Race in Higher Education.
 Racism, Whiteness and Decolonising the Academy, (pp. 233-250), Palgrave.

 Saeed, T. (2017).
 Education and Disengagement: Extremism and the Perception of Muslim students, Published.
 F. Panjwani, L. Revell, R. Gholami and M. Diboll (Eds.), Education and Extremisms: Rethinking liberal pedagogies in the contemporary world, Routledge.